bitpay/wordpress-ecommerce-plugin/README.md

 WordPress e-commerce plugin

 1. Install the Wordpress E-Commerce plugin from getshopped.org.
-This payment plugin requires the base E-Commerce plugin to function.
+This payment plugin requires the base E-Commerce plugin to function because this bitpay file is extention to E-Commerce plugin.
 2. Don't attempt to install this BitPay plugin through the Wordpress plugins control panel.
-Extract the contents of this zip file into your Wordpress folder.
+Extract two contents of this zip file (bitpay folder and bitpay.merchant.php) into your Wordpress folder (wp-content/plugins/wp-e-commerce/wpsc-merchants).
 You can also extract the zip file on another computer and upload the files.
-3. Now log into the Wordpress admin panel, click Settings > Store > Payments
+3. Now log into the Wordpress admin panel, click Settings > Store > Payments (Assuming you've already installed E-Commerce plugin).
 4. Check the Bitcoins payment option to activate it and click Update below.
-5. Click edit next to the Bitcoins payment option.
+5. Click edit next to the BitPay payment option.
     * Edit Display Name if desired.
     * Create an API key at bitpay.com if you haven't already and set API Key to this value.
     * Change the Transaction Speed if desired (see information about this in the API documentation at bitpay.com).